www.schorsch.com

 Geometry to Export:

-The current export types and their results are the following:
+The supported export types and their results are:

 3DFACEs